hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

-splash - prints the current random splash getoption [option] - gets the config option status (values) cursorpos - gets the current cursor pos in global layout coordinates
+splash - prints the current random splash getoption [option] - gets the config option status (values) cursorpos - gets the current cursor pos in global layout coordinates animations - gets the current config'd info about animations and beziers
 ```

 For the getoption command, the option name should be written as `section:option`,